+(1) Narrative

-- (1) A narrative which shall describe the existing conditions, the proposed planting plan, the list of existing and proposed species, the size of existing and proposed species, and number of plants before and after revegetation.
+The narrative shall describe the existing conditions, the proposed planting plan, the list of existing and proposed species, the size of existing and proposed species, and number of plants before and after the revegetation event.
 The narrative shall also provide the rationale for the removal, by addressing the criteria D1 through D6 above, and discuss the proposed maintenance plan (see (7) below).

+(2) Affirmation of the Revegetation Activities

-The replacement of vegetation shall be according to the requirements in this Section unless the Applicant proves that the amount of replacement vegetation will not survive or contribute in the long-term to resource area values.
-A rationale for the species, size, and replacement quantities must be provided if not consistent with these requirements. - (2) Written testimony and scaled diagram from a certified arborist or wetland scientist or landscape architect.
-At a minimum, this document must include the following information: - (a) Why the vegetation removal necessary?
-(See D. above) - (b) How much surface area of the vegetation will be removed (ft2-based on drip line)? - (c) How many individual plants will be removed by species; i.e., is the species list submitted with the NOI correct? - (3) A proposed planting plan drawn to scale and identifying the resource area and buffer zone and the project site, and including the locations of each replacement species and the number of each species proposed for planting in table form.
+All plans for revegetation must be accompanied by written testimony and scaled diagram from a certified arborist or wetland scientist or landscape architect.
+At a minimum, this document must include the following information:

+- (a) Is the vegetation removal necessary?
+(See D. above) - (b) How much surface area of the vegetation will be removed (ft-based on drip line)? - (c) How many individual plants will be removed by species; i.e., is the species list submitted with the NOI correct?

+(3) Planting Plan

+The proposed planting plan must be drawn to scale and identify properly the resource area and buffer zone and the project site.
+It must include the locations of each replacement species and the number of each species proposed for planting (in table form).

 The planting plan and procedures shall comply with the American Standards for Nurserymen, Inc. or equivalent.
-It must include the location of the erosion control devices used during the restoration event and a brief narrative describing the storage location of all motorized equipment.
+It must also include the location of the erosion control devices used during the restoration event.
+A brief narrative must accompany this planting plan describing the storage location of all motorized equipment.